IOTechSystems/xrt-examples/AzureSphere/README.md

 `continue`

 Observe the debug output in the terminal where the make command was issued.
 The simulated Modbus device inputs are read at an interval specified in the Modbus device service configuration.

-### Change Modbus Device Input Values

-Press the button with the "eye" icon and then select the "Coils" tab in the dialog that appears.

-Change the value of "Input 1" by double clicking in the table value entry and entering a value of "1".

-Observe the debug output to see the new value being read from the simulated Modbus device and then published to the Azure Cloud.

-### Changing the Modbus Device Outputs

-The script update.sh can be used to update device resources the Azure IOT hub to invoke a device method.

-To set the resource BinaryOutput1 to true issue the command (replace HubName with the name of your IOT hub):

-`./update.sh HubName BinaryOutput1 true`

-Observe that "Output 1" value in the simulator change to "1".

 ## Tutorial Part 2 – Setting Up Digital Twins